ubports/docs.ubports.com/sdk/apps/qml/QtQuick/PropertyAnimation.rst

 |                                      |            Behavior on y { NumberAni |
 |                                      | mation {} } //animate theRect's y pr |
 |                                      | operty                               |
+.. _sdk_qtquick_propertyanimation_Transition                            When used in a transition, a-prop:
 |                                      |        }                             |
 +--------------------------------------+--------------------------------------+
 | Transition                           | When used in a transition, a         |